Donny Osmond Wears A Technicolor Dreamcoat As He Takes On The Title Of Pastor For A Friend’s Wedding

 “You are a full-service Osmond!” another fan chimed in.

-Several followers posted comments asking to hire Osmond to oversee their own marriage ceremonies and vow renewals.

-But the Donny & Marie star revealed that his license to officiate was only good for that one ceremony, so it’s no wonder he made it extra magically by dusting off his famous coat.
+Several followers posted comments asking whether they could hire Osmond to officiate their own marriage ceremonies and vow renewals.
+Those followers apparently didn’t read the entire caption, because, at the end of it, the Donny & Marie star revealed that his license to officiate was only good for that one ceremony.
+So, it’s no wonder he made it extra magical by dusting off his famous coat.

 Prior to starring in the 1999 movie, Osmond played the title role in the stage version of Joseph and the Technicolor Dreamcoat for more than 2,000 performances, according to Playbill.
 The performances took place at the Elgin Theatre in Toronto and throughout North America on tour.